FREE SHIPPING on orders over $75 International: over $250

 2. The Tea Garden

 You probably already know that gong fu cha lovers particularly prize high-mountain tea.
 Well, generally speaking, high mountain teas gift us more infusions than their low-growing equivalents.
-If you’re choosing between a Milk Oolong that grows at 600 m and one at 1200 m, chances are the 1200 meter one (anything over 1000 m is “high-mountain”) will give you more infusions.
+If you’re choosing between a Milk Oolong grown at 600 m and one at 1200 m, chances are the 1200-meter one (anything over 800 m is “high-mountain”) will yield more infusions.
 Next time you consider these two options, keep in mind that a higher altitude dictates a higher price but also yields a higher number of infusions with a deeper taste!

 3. The Age of the Tea Tree

-Naturally, many cha enthusiasts opt for buying tea that farmers produce from ancient trees.
+Naturally, many cha enthusiasts opt to buy tea produced by farmers from ancient trees.
 One of the reasons is that, under the same conditions, an older tree will yield a more infusion-enduring beverage.

 4. The Leaf

 You might have noticed that many appreciate a tea made solely from the buds of the tea plant.
 Pure bud teas are indeed delicious and have many exceptional properties.
 However, we do not know them to be brew-enduring.
-If you want your gong fu cha ceremony to last for hours, we recommend using a tea that’s not only bud but bud and leaf or purely leaves.
+If you want your gong fu cha ceremony to last for hours, we recommend using a tea that’s not only buds but also buds and leaves, or purely leaves.

-The buds are the youngest part of the plant, and naturally, they have yet to develop the properties of a mature leaf.
-On the other hand, leaves store up many substances and oils that only start releasing with the second or third infusion.
-Thus, a tea ritual with buds and leaves, or just leaves, can last through many infusions on end.
+The buds are the youngest part of the plant, and, naturally, they have yet to develop the properties of mature leaves.
+On the other hand, leaves store many substances and oils that only begin to release with the second or third infusion.
+Thus, a tea ritual with buds and leaves, or just leaves, can last through many infusions.

-To illustrate an example, many delicious green teas comprise of buds and very young leaves.
-Their taste is brisk and refreshing, their aroma pleasant, grassy, and floral, their amino acid content high.
+For example, many delicious green teas are made from buds and very young leaves.
+Their taste is brisk and refreshing, their aroma pleasant, grassy, and floral, and their amino acid content is high.
 All this creates a most enjoyable ceremony!
 However, it might not be the way to turn if your goal for the day is to have fifteen brews without needing to switch out the beverage of choice.

-For the above-mentioned experience, we recommend sticking with teas that have a higher ratio of mature leaves.
+For the above-mentioned experience, we recommend sticking with teas with a higher proportion of mature leaves.
 Perhaps even some twigs!
 For instance, most oolongs work wonders in this scenario.

 Yet another thing to pay attention to is the final state of the leaves.
 Are they thick and whole, like in the case of a Dong Ding Oolong?
 Or are they slightly broken?
 For the purpose of infusion endurance, intact leaves would work best.